 Of course it was the Gothic script in the form of the formal book hand, Textualis (more precisely, Textualis Formata) that would later become the model for the typeface used to set Gutenberg’s 42-line Bible (ca. 1455).

-From the beginning of the 12th century the tironian ‘et’ (still used in Irish to this day) began to replace the et ligature, or ampersand.
+From the beginning of the twelfth century the tironian ‘et’ (still used in Irish to this day) began to replace the e+t ligature, or ampersand.
 It wouldn’t make a come back until the later Humanist scripts, models for the first roman typefaces.

 Printing and 15th century humanism are closely related, and since the humanist philosophers and philologists (literally ‘lovers of words’, meaning they loved classical Latin) reintroduced classical Latin as the lingua franca of their class, it is no wonder that the first roman alphabets of the earliest printers only used the 23 letters of the classical era.
 The J was added later.
 The first J in print was probably made in Italy, early in the 16th century; the written form was first used in the Middle Ages, in France and the Netherlands.
 The W is a letter not known to the Latins but used often in the vernacular languages of the west.
 Well into the 17th century it was set in type as VV, but you will also find two Vs that have been cut down and joined to form a W.